 ALSO READPope Francis arrives in Bangladesh, may discuss Rohingya issue Pope Francis heads to Myanmar, Bangladesh; hopes to soothe Rohingya pain Pope Francis to visit Myanmar and Bangladesh in November Pope Francis holds landmark Catholic mass in conflict-hit Myanmar Pope Francis calls for justice, respect in Myanmar; avoids Rohingya issue

+A contingent of Bangladesh's armed forces gave him a guard of honour.
+It is the second leg of pope's tour to the region amid the heightened Rohingya crisis.
+About 620,000 Rohingya Muslims have fled Myanmar's Rakhine State to Bangladesh since August to avoid military crackdown at their home.
+Rohingyas, who have faced persecution and discrimination in Myanmar for decades, are denied citizenship.
 Though they lived there for generations, the situation worsened in August when the army began what it called clearance operations in the northern Rakhine state following attacks on security positions by Rohingya militants.